Cevat Rıfat Atilhan

-Cevat Rıfat Atilhan (1892, Constantinople – 4 February 1967, Istanbul) was a Turkish career officer and antisemitic writer, who was one of the initiators of the 1934 Thrace pogroms.
+Mehmet Cevat Rıfat Atilhan (1892 – 4 February 1967) was a Turkish career officer and antisemitic writer.
+Known as one of the most prominent Nazi sympathizers in Turkey, he was an initiator of the 1934 Thrace pogroms.

 Biography

 He was born in 1892 in Vefa, Constantinople.
-His father Rifat Pasha was the Governor of Damascus.
+His father Rifat Pasha was the Ottoman Governor of Damascus.
+His grandfather was Hurşit Paşa, who was a British-born Hungarian revolutionary that sought refuge in the Ottoman Empire either after 1831 or after the Hungarian Revolution of 1848, and served as an Ottoman official principally in Bosnia Vilayet.
 The first years of his childhood passed in Damascus.
 Then he came to Constantinople and went to Fatih İptidaisi (primary school).
 After graduating from primary school, he started to Kuleli Military High School, preferring to military service.
 In his first days in the lieutenant years he took part in the Albanian campaign.
 He was taken prisoner by the Bulgarians in the siege of Edirne.
 Bondage lasted two years.

-At the beginning of World War I, he was ordered by Cemal Pasha from Mersin.
+At the beginning of World War I, he was ordered by Ahmed Cemal Pasha to be posted in the Middle Eastern front.
 He came forward with his heroism in the Sinai and Palestinian fronts.

-Upon the conclusion of the First World War, Cemal Pasha from Mersin came to Konya.
+Upon the conclusion of the First World War, Mehmed Cemal Pasha of Mersin came to Konya.
 The establishment of the National Front had great benefits.
 He met with Sultan Mehmed VI as the first national representative.
 When Sultan Mehmed VI left his post, Damat Ferid Pasha had Atilhan arrested because of a conspiracy.
 He was imprisoned in the Bekir Ağa Bölgesi.

-During the Turkish War of Independence, he was appointed as the commander of the Zonguldak-Bartin and Havalisi Fronts.
+During the Turkish War of Independence, he was appointed as the commander of the fronts of Zonguldak-Bartın and its vicinity by Mustafa Kemal Pasha.
 It prevented the spread of the French Army in this region.
 Upon the victory of the War of Independence, he left the army and went into writing.